Signed Graph Metric Learning via Gershgorin Disc Perfect Alignment: Appendix

-From $0 \leq (u_i + u_j)^2$, we know $-2 u_i u_j \leq u_i^2 + u_j^2$.
-Thus the last equation is a contradiction, and $\theta < -1$ is also not possible.
-Thus $\rho(\A) = 1$. $\Box$ / \begin{IEEEbiography}[{ }]{Cheng Yang} (A’11–S’12–M’14) received the B.Eng. and Ph.D. degrees in electronic and electrical engineering from the University of Strathclyde, Glasgow, U.K., in 2011 and 2017, respectively.
+\begin{IEEEbiography}[{ }]{Cheng Yang} (A’11–S’12–M’14) received the B.Eng. and Ph.D. degrees in electronic and electrical engineering from the University of Strathclyde, Glasgow, U.K., in 2011 and 2017, respectively.
 He is a Postdoc at Shanghai Jiao Tong University, Shanghai, China.
 He was a Postdoc at York University, Toronto, Canada 2019-2020 and a Project Researcher at National Institute of Informatics, Tokyo, Japan 2017-2018.
 His research interests include graph signal processing and multimedia systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Gene Cheung} (M'00--SM'07--F'21) received the B.S. degree in electrical engineering from Cornell University in 1995, and the M.S. and Ph.D. degrees in electrical engineering and computer science from the University of California, Berkeley, in 1998 and 2000, respectively.